AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 ### Introduction

 In our recent assignment, we were tasked to integrate the XML Parsing.
-For this purpose we utilised the Codesynthesis XSD tool, which can be efficiently utilized within the modified Docker container as we are using apt to install xsdcxx.
+For this purpose, we used the Codesynthesis XSD tool, which can be efficiently utilized within the modified Docker container as we are using apt to install xsdcxx.
 To ensure comprehensive understanding and effective use of this tool, we reviewed its documentation and thoroughly examined the provided test examples.